icopy-site/awesome-cn/docs/awesome/awesome-cl.md

   * [LTk Plotchart](https://peterlane.netlify.app/ltk-plotchart/) - A wrapper around the tklib/plotchart library to work with LTk.
 This includes over 20 different chart types (xy-plots, gantt charts, 3d-bar charts etc...).
 * [nodgui](https://notabug.org/cage/nodgui) - Bindings for the Tk toolkit, based on Ltk, with syntax sugar and additional widgets.
 [LLGPL][8].
   * 🎨 supports [tk custom themes](https://wiki.tcl-lang.org/page/List+of+ttk+Themes), such as [ttkthemes](https://ttkthemes.readthedocs.io/en/latest/themes.html) and [Forest-ttk-theme](https://github.com/rdbende/Forest-ttk-theme).
+  * supports an SDL frame as an alternative to the Tk canvas when fast rendering is needed.
+For 2D (pixel-based) and 3D rendering (using openGL).
 * [IUP](https://github.com/lispnik/iup/) - CFFI bindings to the [IUP](https://www.tecgraf.puc-rio.br/iup/) Portable User Interface library (pre-ALPHA).
   - IUP is cross-platform (Windows, macOS, GNU/Linux, with new Android, iOs, Cocoa and Web Assembly drivers), has many widgets, has a small api and is actively developed.
   - has a web view.